Explorer Post 1010 has four engineering projects.

 has had teams in FTC since 2011.
 We have done well in the past and made

-We have registered a team this year, team 6417, the Blu Cru, with about
+We registered two teams for 2024/2025, team 6417, the Blu Cru, and team

-We will get the game description in September.
+We will get the 2025/26 game description in September.

 Once we start, we will meet two or three times a week until the qualifying tournaments are completed in February.